GValiente/butano/README.md

 ## Getting started

-The best way to get started is to read the thorough download, install and start using Butano in your project.
+The best way to get started is to read the download, install and start using Butano guide in your project.

 ## Third party libraries